melvyn9/agent-stack/README.md

     - Connected to the shared network agent-stack_agent_net
     - Given isolated environment variables (AWS keys, model ID, region)
     - Independent from other users
+- Each user has isolated long-term memory stored in Pinecone under `user_id`.
+  Mem0 ensures that no user can access another user’s memory items.

 Check which containers are active:
 ```bash